 The following bar charts show the performance of each series of the Fund for each of the financial years shown and illustrates how the investment fund's performance has changed from year to year.
 The charts show in percentage terms how an investment made on the first day of each financial year would have increased or decreased by the last day of each financial year.

 Series A Units

 Series F Units

-1. Return for 2020 represents a partial year starting April 20, 2020 to September 30, 2020.
+- 1. Return for 2020 represents a partial year starting April 20, 2020 to September 30, 2020. - 2.
+Return for 2022 represents a partial year starting October 1, 2021 to March 31, 2022.